Ryo Ishikawa: Professional career

 On 2 May 2010, in the final round of The Crowns, he shot a 12-under-par 58 to win the tournament by five strokes.
 The 58 was the lowest score ever carded in a Japan Golf Tour event, eclipsing a 59 achieved in the first round of 2003 Acom International by Masahiro Kuramoto, and lowest ever on any major golf tour.
 His round consisted of 12 birdies and six pars.
 However, because the course was a par-70 (versus the par-72 courses where some players shot 59), the record is not the lowest in relation to par.

 Ishikawa caught the attention of American golf fans at the 2010 U.S. Open.
 Wearing a bright bubblegum pink outfit, he played under par on the first day and was tied for second after the second day before falling back over the weekend.

-On 30 March 2011 Ishikawa announced that he will be donating all of his 2011 tour earnings, plus an additional ¥100,000 for every birdie he makes during the year, to the Japan earthquake relief efforts.
+On 30 March 2011 Ishikawa announced that he would be donating all of his 2011 tour earnings, plus an additional ¥100,000 for every birdie he made during the year, to the Japan earthquake relief efforts.

 On 11 March 2012, the one-year anniversary of the Japan earthquake, Ishikawa finished runner-up to George McNeill in the Puerto Rico Open, his highest PGA Tour finish thus far.
 Just over a week later, Ishikawa became a member of the PGA Tour.
 The second-place finish earned Special Temporary Membership by exceeding $411,943, or 150th on the PGA Tour's 2011 money list.

 Ishikawa played on the PGA Tour in 2013.
 He made 13 cuts in 23 events, finishing 149th on the money list and missing the FedEx Cup playoffs (ranked 141st).
 He played the Web.com Tour Finals and finished 13th to retain his PGA Tour card for 2014.

-Ishikawa got nine top-25s and made 14 cuts during the 2014 season, including a second-place finish at the Shriners Hospitals for Children Open and a T-5 at the unofficial ISPS Handa World Cup of Golf.
+Ishikawa had nine top-25s and made 14 cuts during the 2014 season, including a second-place finish at the Shriners Hospitals for Children Open and a tie for fifth at the unofficial ISPS Handa World Cup of Golf.